FACG2/twitter/README.md

 # Twitter Site
-# "Home Page" is not ready yet, sot please try to not use the "subit tweet" button.
+# "Home Page" is not ready yet, sot please try to not use the "submit tweet" button.
 ## you can press on your profile page in the nav bar to navigate your profile page.

 > A simple twitter Site